andreigi/oliodigest/_posts/2021-01-27-Bitcoin-tops-out-at-42,000-where-to-next.md

 [![wow]({{ site.baseurl }}/posts-images/2021-01-27-scenario-b.png "wow")]({{ site.baseurl }}/posts-images/2021-01-27-scenario-b.png)

 Now in the above chart, this is the prediction of many celebrity crypto Twitter influencers - that the price will crash to $27,000 level before the ultimate bounce back to bullishness.
-This chart sees $36k to $38k as the target.
+This chart sees $34k to $36k as the target.
 The falling wedge pattern is a bullish pattern.

 However, I see a problem with this $27k prediction.
 It would mean that the current monthly and three month candlestick would look like shit and a gravestone doji, which is a very bearish signal on a high timeframe, will signal an end to the brief bull market.
 Unless of course, the price will stay down briefly